sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 2. In the **sync-d container**, the **sai api DASH** (as opposed to *sai api* in the original SONiC architecture).

-The *DPU/IPU/SmartNic* device will run a separate instance of SONiC-DASH on the device.
+The *DPU/IPU/SmartNic* device will run a separate instance of SONiC DASH on the device.

 The component interactions will be executed as a new user space container implementation; relying on the existing SONiC infrastructure and components to